0xTahir/modernize-aspnetapp/README.md

 Thats it :o).
 This container now can be moved to any cloud.

-<b>Note:<b> Here are the step to move the local container images to Azure: [https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal]
+<b>Note:</b> Here are the step to move the local container images to Azure: [https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal]